-A few months ago, quite by accident, I came across the Marie Kondo method.
+A couple of years ago, quite by accident, I came across the Marie Kondo method.
 She is a Japanese organization specialist.
 I highly recommend her book, which is a best seller.
 The Life-Changing Magic of Tidying Up.
 I hurried and bought mine and it has been a lifesaver.

 Her philosophy is to keep only those things that speak to your heart and discard items that no longer spark joy.
 She also says you should tidy by category, not location.
 She has four categories and makes a checklist for each.

 As I read about the Marie Kondo method I also took note that she had an app.
 It did not speak to my mental closet but it spurred me on to look for others.
 I did and downloaded two apps for decluttering.